Azure/azure-rest-api-specs/documentation/Semantic-and-Model-Violations-Reference.md

 # Semantic and Model Violations Reference
-This document lists the set of automated rules that can be validated against swagger spec by running [Semantic or Model validation tools](https://github.com/Azure/adx-documentation-pr/wiki/Swagger-Validation-Tools).
+This document lists the set of automated rules that can be validated against swagger spec by running [OAV](https://github.com/Azure/oav) tool.
 This document also have some *tips for the fix*.
 Most of the time, the error information has the position of violations in swagger.
-If the error is internal error and doesn't have much meaningful infomation toward the fix, please create an issue for OAV tool [here](https://github.com/azure/oav/issues).
+If the error is internal error and doesn't have much meaningful infomation toward the fix, please create an issue [here](https://github.com/azure/oav/issues).

 ### Model/Semantic Validation Errors